The horse at the heart of civilisation

 The collections, which come from all over the world, from the storage rooms of the Condé museum and from private collections, demonstrate the various uses of the horse and aesthetic expressions appreciated in their places of origin.
 Rare works by Pierre Vernet or Froment-Meurice are exhibited here.

 The objects and works of art, exhibited in 15 rooms, cover several themes: the history of the domestication of horses, the different races of horses in the world and the evolution of tack over the centuries.
 One room is dedicated to tools invented by man to control his steed: bits, stirrups, spurs…

 The museum also retraces the role of the horse in power, at war, hunting and for leisure.
-Horseracing, for which Chantilly has been famous since 1834, is represented in two rooms of the museum, with a video demonstrating the evolution of jockeys’ positions down through the eras.
+Horseracing, for which Chantilly has been famous since 1834, is represented in two rooms of the museum.

 The Museum of the Horse offers a tour designed for families.
 From room to room, approximately twenty panels will catch 7-12 year-olds’ attention through anecdotes, quizzes and technical details on the works exhibited.

 Five terminals complete this tour, each one appealing to a different sense: the horse and its various spheres evoked in the museum’s rooms can be discovered through smell, hearing, sight and touch.
 At the end of the tour, a quiz in the form of a wheel to spin gives an overview of all of the elements covered during the visit.